abandoned-journal/site/example/_posts/2025-6-14-bee-fanfic.md

 In this particular case, the orders had him carrying a large spider-esque mass of what he could only describe as steel and glass cables.
-He had no idea what it did other than the fact it had the label “OM-?” on it followed by a schematic Douglass was not trained to read; it didn’t take a genius to assume the OM stood for Ocean Machine.
+He had no idea what it did other than the fact it had the label â€œOM-?â€ on it followed by a schematic Douglass was not trained to read; it didnâ€™t take a genius to assume the OM stood for Ocean Machine.
 Why were those within Bastille Agalloch if they were machines meant for the ocean anyways?
 But he was not given orders to think, he was ordered to haul.
 And haul he did, using his bare hands as the thick calluses